ricky-boebel/P3/README.md

-# P3
+Udacity Project 3 completed December 2015

-Udacity Project 3 completed November 2015
+Aim of the project:Use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.